Electrameccanica Vehicles Corp. (SOLO) kicked off at the price of $1.01: Venture capitalists have an exciting new opportunity - News Daemon

 Sponsored

-The company achieved an average annual earnings per share of 65.80%.
+When this article was written, the company’s average yearly earnings per share was at 65.80%.
 With a float of $107.52 million, this company’s outstanding shares have now reached $118.85 million.

-Observing investor behavior towards Auto Manufacturers industry stocks is more important than anything else.
-The insider ownership of Electrameccanica Vehicles Corp. is 9.55%, while institutional ownership is 9.00%.
+Also, it is sometimes useful to examine the sentiment of large-scale investors toward Electrameccanica Vehicles Corp. stocks.
+The insider ownership of Electrameccanica Vehicles Corp. is 9.56%, while institutional ownership is 9.00%.

-As on 6/29/2022, Multinational firm has announced its last quarter scores, in which it reported -$0.12 earnings per share (EPS) for the period falling under the consensus outlook (set at -$0.1) by -$0.02.
+Going through the last 3-months fiscal report unveiled on the 6/29/2022, it has been observed that the corporation posted -$0.12 earnings per share (EPS) during the time that was less than consensus figure (set at -$0.1) by -$0.02.
 This company achieved a net margin of -1967.22 while generating a return on equity of -22.59.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.11 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 65.80% per share during the next fiscal year.